 At each installation, the Union may certify one representative employed at that installation to represent employees in all work locations and on all tours in complaints involving issues of general application in that installation.
-Such complaints involve tour-wide and/or installation-wide issues, including, but not limited to, local policy issues, casual employment/utilization and Acts of God.
+Such complaints involve tourwide and/or installation-wide issues, including, but not limited to, local policy issues and Acts of God.
 The activities of such Union representative shall be in lieu of a steward designated under the formula above and shall be in accordance with Section 17.3.
 Payment, when applicable, shall be in accordance with Section 17.4.